dblstallion/s3eAndroidController/README.md

 ====================

 This is an Android gamepad/controller extension API for the Marmalade C++ SDK.

+Currently, it is only supported on Amazon FireTV and is a polling based API (not event driven).
+Those are because it just uses Amazon's GameController.
+GameController.jar is in the extension but is just a stub that relies on device libs which are only on the Fire TV.
+Currently the extension fails to initialise (safely) on other Android devices by checking for the lib existing (catches expected exception).

-It's a polling based API (not event driven) that uses Amazon's GameController API from their Fire TV SDK (see https://developer.amazon.com/appsandservices/solutions/devices/fire-tv/docs/gamecontroller-api)
+Amazon's API is from their Fire TV SDK (see https://developer.amazon.com/appsandservices/solutions/devices/fire-tv/docs/gamecontroller-api)

-Based on s3eFireTV extension by dblstallion https://github.com/dblstallion/s3eFireTV
+This extensions is based on s3eFireTV extension by dblstallion https://github.com/dblstallion/s3eFireTV

-Mostly this is just renamed atm, ready to be pulled into a Quick generic controller API.
-Im planning to integrate this into a cross-platform controller module for C++ Marmalade at some point.
+Mostly this is just renamed atm and tidied up but I'm planning to add generic android controller event support and later integrate this into a cross-platform controller module for C++ plus a Marmalade Quick wrapper.

 Functions
 --------